vatesfr/xen-orchestra/docs/purchase.md

 # Purchase

-You can buy XOA in multiple way, depending of you need.
-Click on the following links to have more documentation:
+You can buy XOA in multiple ways, depending on your needs.
+Click on the following links for more documentation:

 * [for your company (direct purchase)](directpurchase.md)
 * [through your purchase department (purchaser)](through_purchase_department.md)